Frequently Asked Questions (FAQ)

 6. What is CASA?

-CASA of Saginaw County (Court Appointed Special Advocates) are specially trained volunteers who provide a powerful voice in the Saginaw County court system for children who have been removed from their home because of abuse or neglect.
+CASA (Court Appointed Special Advocates) is a program of specially trained volunteers who provide a powerful voice in the court system for children who have been removed from their homes due to abuse or neglect.

 7. How are you funded?